-Indian investors do not have to rely on the investment options available to them in their own country.
-The idea of global investing has become more realistic than ever before.
+Indian investors do not have to rely only on the investment options available in their own country.
+Building a Global Portfolio has become more realistic than ever, as global investing now offers wider opportunities for growth, diversification, and long-term financial stability.

 Indian stocks and mutual funds were the mainstay of most investors in the past.
 Although India is a strong economy, it is also true that investing in one economy can be risky.
 Diversifying your investments by investing in another economy can be an advantage.